Bedrock-OSS/bedrock-wiki/docs/guide/project-setup.md

 Let's create your first add-on workspace in Visual Studio Code now.

 1. Open VSCode (_Visual Studio Code, the code editor_)
-2. Create a folder named "`your_pack_name_RP`" in `development_resource_packs`. **I'll refer to this folder as `RP`**
+2. Create a folder named "`your_pack_name_RP`" in `development_resource_packs`. **We will refer to this folder as `RP`**
-3. Create a folder "`your_pack_name_BP`" in `development_behavior_packs`. **I'll refer to this folder as `BP`**.
+3. Create a folder "`your_pack_name_BP`" in `development_behavior_packs`. **We will refer to this folder as `BP`**.
 4. Go to `File > Add folder to workspace...` and choose `BP`.
 Do the same with `RP`.
 5. Press `File > Save Workspace as...` to save the workspace file to your Desktop.
 Whenever you're working on your add-on, all you have to do is open the workspace by double-clicking, and you will get quick access to both BP and RP folders.

 ## BP Manifest

-:::tip Creating Files
+:::tip CREATING FILES
 In this guide, you will often be instructed to create files with specific names, placed in specific folders.
 If the folder doesn't exist yet, please create it!
 :::

 The manifest is a file that identifies your pack to Minecraft.
 Every pack has one manifest.
 A folder with a correctly formatted manifest will show up in Minecraft, and we consider this the "minimal" pack before we can add additional content.

-Manifest files are written in `json`.
+Manifest files are written in JSON.
 If this isn't familiar to you, you can learn more about json [here](/guide/understanding-json).

-First, create a new file in your BP folder by right-clicking on the folder and selecting `New File`.
-Call the file `manifest.json`.
-To begin, you can copy paste the following code into the file.
+First, create a new file in your BP folder by right-clicking on the folder and selecting `New File` Call the file `manifest.json` and paste the following code into the file to begin with.

 <CodeHeader>BP/manifest.json</CodeHeader>